prometheus/proposals/proposals/0060-st-storage.md

 ### Background: Official ST semantics

 There are certain semantic constraints on ST values to make them useful for consumers of the known metric types and semantics.
 Different systems generally have similar semantics, but details and how strong (or practically enforced) those rules are may differ.
-Let's go through state-of-the-art, just to have an idea what we could propose for Prometheus ST enforcement (if anything):
+Let's go through state-of-the-art, just to have an idea what we could propose for Prometheus ST enforcement:

 For the purpose of the example, let's define 3 consecutive samples for the same series (value is skipped for brevity):